flipacholas/Architecture-of-consoles/articles/xbox.Rmd.md

 The dashboard is not very different in terms of functionality compared to the [PlayStation menu](playstation-2#interactive-shell), or the [GameCube's IPL](gamecube#splash-and-shell).
 It essentially includes all the functions typical users would expect, like being able to tweak some settings, moving saves around, playing DVD movies or CD audio; and so forth.

 One thing worth mentioning is that the Dashboard also allows to rip music from an audio CD and store it in the HDD.
-This music can be subsequently fetched from any game to 'personalise' its soundtrack. *Fun stuff!*
+This music can be subsequently fetched from any game to 'personalise' its soundtrack. *Far out!*

 #### Updatability {.tab}